This Century: Early EPs (2007–2009)

-In 2007, This Century released their first EP titled 2007.
+In 2007 This Century released their first EP titled 2007.
 They continued releasing EPs and singles throughout the years, including Look What We Made (2008), "Dream of Christmas" (2008), "Kiss Me Like It's Christmas" (2009), No Way Out Digital Sampler (2009), and To Love and Back (2009).
 In 2008, they were signed under Tim Kirch and Tanner Radcliffe at 8123 Management, and later performed acoustic sets at the Baby Cakes Tent during the 2009 Vans Warped Tour.

 Tours and Sound of Fire (2010–2012)

-In 2010, This Century was signed to The Maine's Action Theory Records.
+In 2010 This Century was signed to The Maine's Action Theory Records.
 They then released the EP Hopeful Romantic Sampler (2010), consisting of three sampler tracks, the first of which was due to be on their debut album Sound of Fire.
 They performed at Bamboozle Left with bands such as Anarbor, The Ready Set, Never Shout Never, and The Summer Set.
 They also embarked on a nationwide tour with label mates The Maine and special guest Austin Gibbs on an "Evening With The Maine Tour".

 While on the 'Hey Monday Tour' in late 2010 the band was forced to cancel their last few shows due to lead singer Joel Kanitz having vocal issues.

 They have also toured with Good Charlotte and Forever the Sickest Kids on the 'Cardiology Tour'.

-In March 2011, they released the title track off their debut album Sound of Fire as a single.
+In March 2011 they released the title track off their debut album Sound of Fire as a single.
 The entire album was released on April 19, 2011.

-In the summer of 2011, This Century embarked on their first headlining tour, the "Young and Useless Tour", with Carter Hulsey and Austin Gibbs.
-Due to personal reasons, Austin Gibbs left at the beginning of the tour and singer-songwriter Sweet Talker replaced Gibbs on select dates.
+In the summer of 2011 This Century embarked on their first headlining tour, the "Young and Useless Tour", with Carter Hulsey and Austin Gibbs.
+For personal reasons, Austin Gibbs left at the beginning of the tour and singer-songwriter Sweet Talker replaced Gibbs on select dates.

-In June 2012, This Century played a show in Manila, Philippines together with We Are the In Crowd and Set Your Goals.
+In June 2012 This Century played a show in Manila, Philippines together with We Are the in Crowd and Set Your Goals.
 "Everywhere Everything", a song from their debut album Sound of Fire made its way to the top of the charts in Manila for two weeks, while the song "Sound of Fire" also made its way to the top of the charts in June 2011.

 This Century headlined The Endless Summer Tour with Austin Gibbs and made a new song with him called, "Someone For Everyone."
 This Century opened for The Maine's UK/Europe Pioneer tour in September 2012, and then returned to Manila December 9–10 of 2012 for two free concerts sponsored by Pulp magazine.